harishsg99/Oreoweb/README.md

 # Oreoweb

-Oreoweb is a Python Web Framework.Oreoweb frameworks supports web development and API development with inbuilt Database and inbuilt deep learning library
+Oreoweb is a Python Web Framework.Oreoweb framework supports web development and API development with inbuilt Database and inbuilt deep learning library

 It is a WSGI framework and can be used with any WSGI application server such as Gunicorn.